bmabsout/Thesis/src/chapters/03_encoding_intentionality_new.typ

 This grammar provides the building blocks for expressing complex yet well-defined objective relationships.

 ==== Semantics <def:fpl_semantics>
-The semantics of FPL define how each operator transforms fulfillment values.
+The semantics of #abbrv.FPL define how each operator transforms fulfillment values.
 We define an evaluation function $u$ that maps an FPL formula $phi$ to its fulfillment value $u(phi) in [0,1]$.

 #note(title: [*FPL Semantics*])[
   #table(